LeapYear/areas-of-contribution/CONTRIBUTING.md

 - Phrase skills in a "Does X" style, whenever possible.
 - Frequency is currently handled via the feedback form, so it doesn't need to be part of the skill definitions.
 - Focus on the **impact** of contributions, rather than simply the mechanics of doing them.
 We want these skills to be useful incentives as well as measures of success.
   - 👍 "Can fit healthy engineering chores into the normal flow of feature development."
-Pivots can be incentivized to maintain team health and balance with execution.
+Colleagues can be incentivized to maintain team health and balance with execution.
-  - 👎 "Refactors code regularly" Pivots might be incentivized to refactor code, simply to check this box.
+  - 👎 "Refactors code regularly" Colleagues might be incentivized to refactor code, simply to check this box.

 ### Themes across levels

 These themes span skills and skill areas, and are ordered from left-to-right roughly in terms of scope or depth of impact.
-They can be useful in determining what P-level a particular skill belongs at.
+They can be useful in determining what level a particular skill belongs at.

 <table>
 <tbody>